Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Experiments

-\paragraph{Data setting.} We have used the annotation of the human $6040$ genes of chromosomes $1$, $17$ and $21$ (\texttt{havana} and \texttt{ensembl\_havana}) and randomly selected $100$ genes out of them in order to obtain a small set of genes for assessing the effectiveness of our embedding representation.
-For each one of those genes gene we have considered all their transcripts, for a total of $17,314$ sequences ($4$ transcripts per gene on average).
-Then, from each transcript we have extracted all the $100$-mers, thus obtaining a total of $797,407$ $100$-long substrings used as input error-free \emph{reads} to be used for our experiments.
-A \emph{read} clearly belongs to one of the considered $100$ classes (one class for each gene).
+\paragraph{Data Setting.} We used the annotation (\texttt{havana} and \texttt{ensembl\_havana}) of the $6040$ human genes of chromosomes $1$, $17$ and $21$, containing a total amount of $17,314$ transcripts; we randomly selected $100$ genes out of them in order to obtain a small set of genes for assessing the effectiveness of our embedding representation.
+For each one of the 100 genes, 4 transcripts were randomly selected (for a total number of 400 transcripts).
+Then, from each one of such 400 transcripts, we extracted all the $100$-mers, thus obtaining a total of $797,407$ $100$-long substrings.
+We used these substrings as \emph{error-free reads} from which to extract the feature vectors used in the following experiments and to carry out the analysis presented in Section~\ref{sec:error-analysis}.
+Each \emph{read} clearly belongs to one of the considered $100$ classes (one class for each gene).

-\paragraph{Basic methodology.} We have performed the following steps: \begin{enumerate} \item \textit{Feature Extraction.} This step produces the datasets of feature vectors (samples) to train the machine learning models in our experiments (a dataset is related to an experiment).

-More in detail, a total of $10$ factorization algorithms have been considered: the four algorithms $\CFL$, $\ICFL$, $\CFL\comb$ and $\ICFL\comb$ plus the two algorithms $\CFLICFL$ and $\CFLICFL\comb$ applied for the three values $\{10, 20, 30\}$ of the parameter $T$.
-For each algorithm we have computed (by using \texttt{lyn2vec}) the fingerprint and superfingerprint of each input read, thus obtaining $10$ datasets of fingerprints (\ie the $10$ experiments of task T1 where the feature vectors are fingerprints) and $10$ datasets of superfingerprints (\ie used for the experiments of task T3 where the feature vectors are the $k$-fingers extracted from the superfingerprints).
+\paragraph{Feature Extraction.} The datasets of feature vectors are extracted from the collection of 797,407 100-long \textit{input reads} of our data set.
+We recall that each fingerprint corresponds to a feature vector in task T1 and each $k$-finger extracted from a fingerprint (resp. superfingerprint) corresponds to a feature vector in task T2 (resp.
+T3).
+Fingerprints and $k$-fingers will be also referred as \emph{samples}.
+In more detail, a total of $10$ factorization algorithms were considered: the four algorithms $\CFL$, $\ICFL$, $\CFL\comb$ and $\ICFL\comb$ plus the two algorithms $\CFLICFL$ and $\CFLICFL\comb$ applied for the three values $\{10, 20, 30\}$ of the parameter $T$.
+For each algorithm, we have computed (by using \texttt{lyn2vec}) the fingerprint and the superfingerprint of each input read, thus obtaining $10$ datasets of fingerprints ($10$ experiments of task T1) and $10$ datasets of superfingerprints ($10$ experiments of task T3 where the feature vectors are the $k$-fingers extracted from the superfingerprints).
+Next, the \emph{$k$-fingers} for $k$ from $3$ to $8$ (a total of six values) are extracted from the $10$ datasets of fingerprints, thus obtaining a total of $60$ datasets of $k$-fingers ($60$ experiments of task T2) and $60$ datasets of $k$-fingers extracted from superfingerprints ($60$ experiments of task T3).
+Since the length of a feature vector must be constant and the number of elements (integer values) composing our feature vectors (fingerprints or $k$-fingers) is clearly variable, then, we need to perform a padding with trailing $-1$s in order to achieve a constant size over all the feature vectors.
+Observe that a $k$-finger may even be padded, when the read fingerprint is shorter than $k$.